animation-is-always-taken/cust-engine-extras/README.md

 # cust-engine-extras
 the texture pack for the cust engine and the files to make it work with geyser

-it works with all branches of the cust engine
+this works with all branches of the cust engine

 # Installation
 for the java resource pack it's just dropping it in %appdata%/.minecraft/resourcepacks like every other resources